 When Scheeren left Dutch firm OMA he also took with him the project for The Interlace housing development in Singapore, which comprises a series of apartment blocks stacked diagonally to form a "vertical village".

-His studio is set to complete two major projects this year; a cluster of apartment towers with concave walls in Singapore, and a building in Beijing with a pixellated base that will contain China's oldest art auction house.
+His studio is set to complete two major projects this year; a cluster of apartment towers with concave walls in Singapore, and a building in Beijing with a pixelated base that will contain China's oldest art auction house.

 Nick Hufton and Allan Crow are among the world's leading architectural photographers and have shot many significant buildings, including Herzog & de Meuron's Jenga-like Leonard tower and BIG's tetrahedral ViA 57 West skyscraper in New York City.

 For job opportunities at Büro Ole Scheeren, visit their company profile on Dezeen Jobs.